-Celebrate Neurodiversity! will be the only child care center in Wisconsin which exclusively operates for children on the spectrum and other developmental delays.
-We are licensed in child care to serve ages 2.5 – 8 years.
-There may be wider age ranges accepted for respite care.
-We are not an ABA provider, but your child is welcome to receive ABA therapy while at the center from their established provider.
-Not only will the center have autism-friendly utilities such as a calming sensory room and soft, non-fluorescent lighting center wide, but we will provide rotating daily learning, exercise and creative activities such as:
+Celebrate Neurodiversity! is the only licensed child care center in the Fox Valley which exclusively operates for respite care services for children on the spectrum and other developmental delays.
+Not only does the center have autism-friendly utilities such as a calming sensory room and soft, non-fluorescent lighting center wide, but we will provide rotating daily learning, exercise and creative activities such as:

 - peer interaction

 - emotion identification activities

 - self compassion training

 - music exposure (both listening to and performing with instruments)